 Program Structure

-NSPN’s Science Diplomacy Fellowship is designed to allow scientists, engineers, technologists to engage with science diplomacy practitioners through virtula, project-based collaborations.
+NSPN’s Science Diplomacy Fellowship is designed to allow scientists, engineers, technologists to engage with science diplomacy practitioners through virtual, project-based collaborations.
 Fellows will create tangible outputs to contribute to the mission of the project sponsor, while learning about science diplomacy and cooperation, and developing resources for the public good.
 To support the project-based learning the program also includes three seminars featuring guest speakers and foundational skill building in science diplomacy.

 Three, 90-minute sessions in January feature guest speakers, peer discussions, and hands-on exercises.
 Attendance at all sessions is required to earn a certificate.